janhavinpatil/janhavinpatil/README.md

 <h1> This is janhavi Patil </h1>

 - 🔭 I’m currently working on building landing pages
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning Python, SQL and Javascript
 - 👯 I’m looking to collaborate on cool Python projects
 - 🤔 I’m looking for help with everything
 - 💬 Ask me about anything